-Acceptable Sources of Verification

-Third Party Documents

-Factor to be Provided by

-Verified Upfront Written Oral Applicant Self-Declaration

-documents that do not meet the

-HD standard of

-credible

-documentation

-will be 3 rd party

-verified.
-Money

-order stubs will

-not be accepted.

-Receipts or ticket

-stubs that verify

-transportation

-expenses directly related to medical

-expenses.
+purces of Verification Fratar to be Third Party Documents Drawided by Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration documents that do not meet the HD standard of credible documentation will be 3 rd party verified.
+Money order stubs will not be accepted.
+Receipts or ticket stubs that verify transportation expenses directly related to medical expenses.
 Need for an assistive animal.
-Letter from medical

-assistive ammai. provider.

-Nood for a live Letter from

-Need for a live- in aide doctor or other

-marac professional

-knowledgeable

-of the condition

-Net Income for a Form 1040 with

-business Schedule C, E, or

-F.

-Financial

-Statement(s) of

-the business

-(audited or

-unaudited)

-including an accountant's

-calculation of

-straight-line

-depreciation

-expense if

-accelerated

-depreciation was used on the tax

-return or financial

-statement.

-Any loan

-application listing

-income derived
+Letter from medical provider.
+Need for a live- in aide Letter from doctor or other professional knowledgeable of the condition Net Income for a business Form 1040 with Schedule C, E, or F. Financial Statement(s) of the business (audited or unaudited) including an accountant's calculation of straight-line depreciation expense if accelerated depreciation was used on the tax return or financial statement.
+Any loan application listing income derived

-Acceptable Sources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration from business during the preceding twelve (12) months.
-For rental property, copies of recent rent checks, lease and receipts for expenses, or IRS Personal property Assessment, Bluebook, etc. Receipt for purchase, other evidence of worth Recurring contributions and gifts Notarized statement or affidavit signed by the person providing the assistance giving the purpose, dates, and value of gifts.
+Acceptable Sc ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration Vergica from business during the preceding twelve (12) months.
+For rental property, copies of recent rent checks, lease and receipts for expenses, or IRS Schedule E. Personal property Assessment, Bluebook, etc. Receipt for purchase, other evidence of worth Recurring contributions and gifts Notarized statement or affidavit signed by the person providing the assistance giving the purpose, dates, and value of gifts.
 Telephone or in- person contact with source documented in file.
 Not applicable.
 Notarized statement or affidavit signed by applicant stating purpose, dates, and value of gifts.
 Self- employment, tips, gratuities, etc. The Housing Department mails or faxes a verification form directly to sources identified by the family to obtain income information.
 The Housing Department may call the source to obtain income information.
 Form 1040/1040A showing amount earned and employment period.
 Notarized statement or affidavit signed by applicant showing amount earned and pay period.
 Social security number Letter from Social Security Original Social Security card Certification that document is complete/accurate unless original Social Security card is provided.
 Training program participation Letter from program provider indicating whether the Resident is

-Acceptable Sources of Verification Third Party Documents Factor to be Upfront Written Oral Provided by Self-Declaration Verified Орнон enrolled or completed the training and whether it is HUD funded.
-Olai Applicant Self-Declaration Unborn children Applicant/Resident self-certifies to pregnancy.
+Acceptable So ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration Venjicu enrolled or completed the training and whether it is HUD funded. , ib bucant Unborn children Applicant/Resident self-certifies to pregnancy.
 Unemployment compensation Use of HUD's UIV / EIV Data and/or computer matching agreements with a State Wage Information Collection Agency to obtain employment compensation electronically, by mail or fax.
 The Housing Department mails, faxes or e- mails a verification form directly to the State Wage Information Collection Agency to obtain unemployment compensation information.
 The Housing Department may call the State Wage Information Collection Agency to obtain current benefit amount.
 Copies of checks or records from agency provided by applicant stating payment amounts and dates.
 Benefit notification letter signed by authorizing agency.
 The Housing Department may accept a notarized statement or affidavit from the Resident that declares unemployment benefits.
 Zero Income Applicant/Tenant self- certifies to zero income.